sonhuynhpham/katalon-plugin/README.md

-# Katalon Plugin for Jenkins
+# Katalon DevOps Plugin for Jenkins

 Katalon Plugin for Jenkins helps execute Katalon Studio in Jenkins easily.
 Katalon Studio will be downloaded and deployed automatically.